Illustration for Decoding Swiss Health Insurance Models: HMO, Telmed, Standard, & More – What's Best for Expats?

 This guide aims to demystify these models, outlining their key features, advantages, disadvantages, and typical cost implications.
 By understanding these options, expats can better navigate the Swiss healthcare system and choose a plan that provides both peace of mind and appropriate coverage.
 For a general overview, see our guide to the Swiss healthcare system.

-Understanding the Mandatory Basic Health Insurance Framework
+What Should You Know About the Mandatory Basic Health Insurance Framework?

 Before diving into the specific models, it is important to reiterate that basic health insurance is compulsory for everyone residing in Switzerland.
 The benefits covered under the basic insurance are legally defined and are the same across all insurers and models.
 These typically include: